pip-services/pip-services-docs/content/en/python/commons/data/iversioned.md

 Important points

-- Versioning is often used as optimistic concurrency mechanism.
+- Versioning is often used as an optimistic concurrency mechanism.
 - The version doesn't have to be a number, but it is recommended to use sequential values to determine if one object has a newer or older version than another one.
 - It is common to use the time of change as the object version.